The Ultimate Wedding Budget Guide

 How much you spend on decor really depends on how important the aesthetic side of weddings is to you as a couple.

-Some brides and grooms love to spend hours and lots of the budget making their wedding look like something out of a magazine, while for others the atmosphere and entertainment is much more important.
+Some brides and grooms love to spend hours and lots of the budget, making their wedding look like something out of a magazine, while for others the atmosphere and entertainment are much more important.

 If you’re in the former category, then make sure to set aside enough of the budget to bring your decor dreams to life.
 In fact, if it’s really important then you might want to consider setting back enough money to hire a wedding stylist to help you come up with ideas and set up.

-On a tight budget you can still make your day look stunning, but it might require a bit more effort and creativity.
-You can make pompoms, bunting, confetti cones, table plans and favours for very little, just the cost of the materials.
-Make sure you start any DIY projects well ahead of the big day to avoid last minute stress and worry in the final weeks.
+On a tight budget, you can still make your day look stunning, but it might require a bit more effort and creativity.
+You can make pompoms, bunting, confetti cones, table plans, and wedding favours for very little, just the cost of the materials.
+Make sure you start any DIY projects well ahead of the big day to avoid last-minute stress and worry in the final weeks.